 WARNING!
-High speed and quick manoeuvring can lead to large heeling cause it to jump waves.
+High speed and quick manoeuvring, in a rough sea, can lead to it to jump waves.
 The warranty does not cover damage caused by air flight.
 By checking the engine history on the computer, you can find out if the boat has been airborne.

 NOTE!
-The boat is not designed to be driven through conditions that
+The boat is not designed to be driven through conditions that cause